Silver Alert: Criticism

 Critics of Silver Alert have raised concerns that the proliferation of color-coded alerts will reduce their importance, risking that alerts would be ignored as a "wolf cry".
 For example, Texas has created an Amber Alert, Silver Alert and Blue Alert (issued to locate an assailant in the event a law enforcement officer is killed or injured.)
 In New York, Governor George Pataki vetoed Silver Alert legislation in 2003, citing his concern that it would weaken the Amber Alert system and make the alerts too common.
 In the absence of state-level legislation, local Silver Alert programs have been enacted by New York City and five New York counties: Rockland, Suffolk, Nassau, Niagara and Erie.

 Some critics have raised concerns about the cost of implementing the Silver Alert program on a nationwide basis.
 The Congressional Budget Office has estimated that implementation of the National Silver Alert Act would cost $59 million over a five-year period.
 During the House debate on the cost, Representative Ted Poe (R-TX) noted that states with Silver Alerts have reported nominal costs associated with operating the system, since they are able to utilize existing Amber Alert infrastructure to issue Silver Alerts.

 Retrieval rate

-Because the implementation of Silver Alert systems varies from state to state, there are no national statistics for the retrieval rates resulting from Silver Alerts.
-However, among the states that publicly release statistics, retrieval rates indicate a higher level of success.
-For example, In North Carolina, 128 Silver Alerts were issued in 2008.
-Of these, 118 seniors were safely recovered.

-In Georgia, Mattie's Call garnered a safe return for 70 of the 71 calls issued between its inception in 2006 and January 2009.

 In Texas, the Silver Alert system was invoked 52 times in the first year following its inception in September 2007.
 Of these alerts, 48 of the missing seniors were located safely, and 13 of these recoveries were directly attributable to Silver Alert.